syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/graphql-hotchocolate-server.md

 ## Setting up the HotChocolate GraphQL backend using ASP.NET Core

-The HotChocolate GraphQL backend acts as the central data service, handling queries and mutations that power the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid.
+The HotChocolate GraphQL backend acts as the central data service, handling queries and mutations that power the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid.

 ### Step 1: Create the ASP.NET Core project with Angular template